-I would have loved to have featured the Smeg Fiat 500 fridge here, but it doesn’t seem to be available anymore (which is a shame).
-So I’m opting for the Smeg FAB28YAZ1.
+I would have loved to have featured the Smeg Fiat 500 fridge here and pictured above, but it doesn’t seem to be available anymore (which is a shame) and is probably more of a chilled bar than a fridge if I’m honest.
+So I’m opting for the more traditional Smeg FAB28YAZ1.

 Don’t worry about the colours, there are plenty of those, different options for the hinges, an A++ energy rating plus plenty of shelving and storage options within.
 Expect to pay just over £1,000.